apache/avro/doc/src/content/mddocs/refactoring-resolution.md

    * `RecordAdjust` -- resolution involves recursively resolving the schemas for each field, and dealing with reordering and removal of fields.
-An `EnumAdjust` object contains the information needed to do so.
+A `RecordAdjust` object contains the information needed to do so.

    * `SkipAction` -- only generated as a sub-action of a